Pulkit1822/Algo-Arena/README.md

 ## Project Presentation 📊

 For a more in-depth overview of the project, check out the presentation created specifically for demonstrating this project at my college.
-[Click here to view the presentation.](https://github.com/Pulkit1822/Algo-Arena/blob/main/PROJECT%20EXHIBITION%20Final%20Review%20Grp%20no.%20-203.pdf)
+[Click here to view the presentation ↗️](https://github.com/Pulkit1822/Algo-Arena/blob/main/PROJECT%20EXHIBITION%20Final%20Review%20Grp%20no.%20-203.pdf)

 ## Contribution